 Read time 2 minutes

-- Equipment mailboxes Equipment mailbox is a resource mailbox which can be associated to portable devices like microphones, projectors, laptops, cars, etc.
+- Equipment mailboxes: An Equipment mailbox is a specialized resource mailbox designed to facilitate the seamless association with portable devices such as microphones, projectors, laptops, vehicles, and more.

 - User mailbox to shared mailbox.

 - Equipment mailbox to shared mailbox.

 - Shared mailbox to room mailbox.

 To convert the type of mailbox and its password, use the following cmdlet–

 Set-Mailbox -Identity <MailboxIdentity> -Type <Regular | Room | Equipment | Shared> [-Password (ConvertTo-SecureString -String ‘<Password>’ -AsPlainText -Force)] [-EnableRoomMailboxAccount <$true | $false> [-RoomMailboxPassword (ConvertTo-SecureString -String ‘<Password>’ -AsPlainText -Force)] [-ResetPasswordOnNextLogon <$true | $false>]